andydevs/blog/_drafts/experiments-with-css-grid.markdown

 ## Conclusion

-I found that CSS Grid helps if you're working on broad layouts of webpages which have to work both horizontally and vertically and also change for multiple device sizes.
-For cases where you have one or more items that are evenly spaced/scaled in one direction, like a list or a row of items, flexbox might work better for that.
+I found that CSS Grid helps if you're working on broad layouts of webpages that also change for multiple device sizes.
+It's not a tool for every problem.
+There are instances where Flexbox is much more useful.
+For example, having a row of buttons where there could be one or many buttons and they are all scaled evenly in one direction.
+Nonetheless, for what it's good for, CSS Grid is incredibly useful.

-So yeah, I'm gonna use CSS Grid for everything now.
+So yeah, I'm gonna use it for everything now.

 Check out the project on [GitHub](https://github.com/andydevs/css-grid-blog-homepage-example) and the actual [website](https://css-grid-blog-homepage-example.netlify.com/).